lpic2book/src/docs/lpic2.202.1.md

 ####  runlevel 2-5

--   Runlevels 2,3,4 and 5 are multi-user runlevels. runlevel 2-5
+-   Runlevels 2,3,4 and 5 are multi-user runlevels.
-    multi-user runlevels

 ####  runlevel 6

--   Runlevel 6 is used to reboot the system. runlevel 6 reboot
+-   Runlevel 6 is used to reboot the system.

 ####  runlevel 7-9